mindscan-de/FuriousIron-HFB/README.md

     hfbfilterdata [ extracted_hash_value ] != 0

-This is basically a bloom filter implementation done in two lines of code.
+This is basically a Bloom-filter implementation done in two lines of code.
 Which is basically indistinguishable from a bounded memory access.
 The idea is to basically skip the hashing of an already CRHF generated hash value and replacing it by hash value extraction.
 In case you want to test a list of hashed document origin IDs against a set of hashed document